Bible Study · Guided · Romans

 The Greek eirēnē translates the Hebrew shalom, which carries considerably more weight than the English "peace" suggests.
 Shalom is not the absence of conflict.
 It is the presence of wholeness: right relationship, things as they are meant to be, every dimension of life in its proper order.
 "Peace with God" through justification restores the fundamental relationship from which all other flourishing flows.
 Paul is not telling people to feel calm.
 He is announcing that the condition for genuine human flourishing has been restored, and everything else in the Christian life is the outworking of that.

-Chapter 5:12–21 pulls back to the widest possible frame.
-Paul introduces Adam, not as a biographical footnote but as a structural key to understanding what Christ has done.
-Adam is the one through whom sin and death entered: "death spread to all men because all men sinned" (v.12).
-But Adam is also, Paul says, "a type of the one who was to come" (v.14).
-The comparison is asymmetric and deliberately so.
-What Adam undid, Christ overturns, and then exceeds.
-Three times in verses 15–17, Paul insists that grace is greater than the damage: "much more have the grace of God and the free gift in the grace of that one man Jesus Christ abounded for many."
-Sin is real, its consequences are real, the death that entered through Adam is real.
-And grace exceeds all of it.
+At this point in chapter 5, Paul takes things back to the beginning of time.
+He brings in Adam.
+Adam is the one through whom sin and death entered: "death spread to all men because all men sinned" (v.
+12).
+But Adam is also "a type of the one who was to come" (v.
+14).
+The comparison is intentionally lopsided.
+What Adam undid through original sin, Christ not only overturns but demolishes by God's grace.
+Three times in verses 15–17, Paul insists the grace of God is greater than the damage Adam had done: "much more have the grace of God and the free gift in the grace of that one man Jesus Christ abounded for many."
+Sin is real.
+Its consequences are real.
+The death that entered through Adam is real.
+God's grace exceeds all of it and then some.

 Romans 5:8